pusher/go-interface-fuzzer/README.markdown

-`@generator state` specifies that custom generator functions (those specified by a `@generator` line) take a state parameter, and gives the name of the initial state (which is assumed to be a value).
-If a generator state is present, it is passed as the SECOND argument (before the *rand.Rand value); and the generator returns a new state as the SECOND result.
+`@generator state` specifies that custom generator functions (those specified by a `@generator` line) take a state parameter, and gives the value of the initial state (which is any legal expression, copied verbatim into the generated code).
+If a generator state is present, it is passed as the SECOND argument (after the *rand.Rand value); and the generator returns a new state as the SECOND result.

 @generator state: InitialGeneratorState

 **Syntax:**

-  "ValueName"
+  "Expression"

 This will generate the following functions: